selyukin/PUI2016_se1296/HW4_se1296/README.md

 ## Assignment 1: Review of Gregory Mayes Citibike Project Proposal

-This assignment is located at (https://github.com/gsmayes/PUI2016_gsm317/tree/master/HW3_gsm317)
+A copy of my review is located in this directory, and is also located at (https://github.com/gsmayes/PUI2016_gsm317/tree/master/HW3_gsm317)

 ## Assignment 2: Literature Choices of Statistical Tests